LDS Gospel Topics 1

 This discussion is lengthy and relatively detailed.
 We feel that all the details are worthy of consideration but for a quick read there is a summary of bullet point at the end.
 See:

 To introduce this topic we are starting with the Jaredites.
 During the eight years that the Jaredites traveled in the wilderness after leaving the vicinity of the Tower of Babel they faced regular challenges associated with traversing rivers, mountains, deserts, wild beasts, fatigue, obtaining food and shelter, and various uncertainties that surely stimulated regular reliance upon the Lord.
 Like Lehi and his family in the desert, there was apt to be need for almost constant direction from the Lord.
-Certainly prayers to their God were on the lips of the Brother of Jared and his flock continually as their existence and journey through uncharted wilderness demanded the Lord’s constant protection and oversight.
+Certainly prayers to their God were on the lips of the Brother of Jared and his flock continually as their existence and journey through uncharted wilderness and across the great deep demanded the Lord’s constant protection and oversight.

-However, when the Jaredites reached the seashore it is evident that life became simpler and more comfortable.
+However, when the Jaredites reached and tarried at the seashore it is evident that life became simpler and more comfortable.
 It is also likely that, in the Lord’s discretion they deserved a rest after eight years of toil including bearing and rearing children along the way.
 Subsequently, however, after another four years of what we suppose was relative comfort for the Jaredites, we find the Brother of Jared enduring a three hour chastening by the Lord.